 Each of MetLife and RGA has received the IRS ruling to the effect that the exchange offer, any debt exchanges and any subsequent split-offs will be tax-free to MetLife and MetLife stockholders for U.S. federal income tax purposes, except with respect to any cash received in lieu of fractional shares of RGA class B common stock.
 In addition, it is a condition to the completion of the split-off that MetLife receives the tax opinion, in form and in substance reasonably satisfactory to MetLife, regarding the satisfaction of certain requirements for tax-free treatment under Section 355 of the Internal Revenue Code on which the IRS will not and did not rule.
 The IRS ruling and the tax opinion from Wachtell, Lipton, Rosen and Katz do not address any state, local or foreign tax consequences of the exchange offer.
-MetLife stockholders should consult their tax advisors as to the particular consequences to them of the exchange offer.
-See the sections entitled "Risk Factors - Risks Relating to the Divestiture - If the exchange offer, any debt exchanges or any subsequent split-offs are determined to be taxable, MetLife and tendering MetLife stockholders could be subject to a material amount of taxes" and "The Exchange Offer - U.S. Federal Income Tax Consequences of the Exchange Offer."
+MetLife stockholders should consult their tax advisors as to the particular consequences to them of the exchange offer, any debt exchange or any subsequent split-offs are determined to be taxable, MetLife and tendering MetLife stockholders could be subject to a material amount of taxes" and "The Exchange Offer - U.S. Federal Income Tax Consequences of the Exchange Offer."